pandapanda3/chatstreamlit/README.md

 - Chat with user feedback

 ## Demo App
+open the link and click the button of Open app: https://dashboard.heroku.com/apps/chatstreamlit
 ### Get an OpenAI API key

 You can get your own OpenAI API key by following the following instructions: